Let's do it Darebin

 They are the way for all of us to get through this pandemic and back to doing the things we love, safely.
 It’s important all community members in Darebin have the opportunity to protect themselves and get vaccinated.

-Everyone aged 12+ is eligible to get vaccinated.
+Everyone aged 5 and over is eligible to get vaccinated.
 Pharmacists, doctor’s clinics, state-run vaccination clinics and local pop-up vaccination clinics all offer appointments and many, you can just walk-in.

 So let’s do it Darebin.
 Let’s vaccinate and protect ourselves, our loved ones and our community from COVID-19, so we can all get back to doing the things we love, safely.

 We are working in partnership with local health services, community leaders and groups to provide trusted, practical information and support so people right across Darebin's diverse community can access the State Government's COVID-19 vaccine rollout.
 Especially where people face barriers to this.